Holders West Indies knocked out by SL

 The 42-year-old's last T20 half-century for West Indies was 11 innings ago, but it was his only one in 30 innings dating back to 2016.

-He only scored 14 and one in two Indian Premier League innings in September before leaving the bubble to prepare for the World Cup, which has yielded just 149 runs in 10 innings.
+He only scored 14 and one in two Indian Premier League innings in September before leaving the bubble to prepare for the World Cup, and only made 149 runs in 10 innings in the entire 2021 tournament.

 "Unfortunately there is going to be a time when performances count," former West Indies coach Stuart Law told BBC Radio 5 Live Sports Extra.